shadylanebees/EWK-style-mating-nuc/README.md

 I'm also trying to make this modular - so that new ideas can be easily incorporated - or you can just print the parts you need or desire.

+ASA filament or a high temp/low warp PLA should work best.
 I print with 20% infill and .8 top/botom/shell.

 DO NOTE: Working on this during the 2016/2017 winter - this HAS NOT been tried or tested as of yet.
 THIS IS EXPERIMENTAL